dspinellis/unix-history-make/README.md

 * an import of the FreeBSD repository starting from its initial imports that led to FreeBSD 2.0, and
 * the current FreeBSD repository.

 The files appear to be added in the repository in chronological order according to their modification time, and large parts of the source code have been attributed to their actual authors.
-Commands like `git blame` and (sometimes) `git log` produce the expected results.
+Commands like `git blame` and `git log` produce the expected results.

 The repository contains a number of two-way merges.